Skip to Content

 If your folding bike fails catastrophically and you can’t ride it, you can hitch a ride back to civilization.
 You can haul a folding bike in even the smallest of cars.
 This often isn’t an option with a full-size bike.

 Most folding bikes feature a step-through frame.
 This allows you to easily get on and off the bike.
 You don’t have to throw your leg up over the top tube every time you mount your bike.
 This can be a plus for older bicycle tourists as well as those with joint problems.
-Folding bikes are more accessible.
+Folding bicycles are more accessible.

 9. You can bring your folding bike into restaurants and grocery stores